panocelot/dotfiles/README.md

 # dotfiles

-copy the wallpapers file to $PATH for the script to work
+copy the wallpaper file to $PATH for the script to work